schemaorg/sdopythonapp/SOFTWARE_README.md

 =================

-In addition to AppEngine and Python itself, this repository contains copies of the following opensource libraries in the lib/ directory tree.
+In addition to AppEngine and Python itself, this repository contains copies of the following open-source libraries in the lib/ directory tree.

 1.) html5lib/